SPONSOR MY NEXT GIANT POSTER

 HOW TO ORDER IN THREE STEPS

-2) Purchase the number of posters you’d like:
+2) Return here to purchase the number of posters you’d like:

 £10 plus P&P

 3) Let me know which photograph(s) you’ve chosen using the link in your order confirmation email.

 WHEAT PASTE RECIPE

 A recipe for making your own wheat paste and instructions on how to paste your poster to a wall…

 The quantities described below will be more than enough to paste your commemorative poster to a wall.

 For this recipe, you’ll simply need water, plain flour and sugar — the water and flour will be mixed in a 5:1 ratio.